Doublevil/scbspeedrun/tech/Movement.md

 In most platformers, you can hold the jump button to jump higher.
 In Super Cable Boy, even a single-frame tap will produce a full-height jump.
 This is not ideal for speedrunning, as we often want to reduce the time we spend in the air in order to be able to get another jump from the ground.

-However, pressing down without any other direction (this is a bit more lenient with the analog stick) will almost immediately cancel all upward momentum and have you start falling earlier.
+However, pressing down will almost immediately cancel all upward momentum and have you start falling earlier.
+In previous updates, you had to let go of any other direction while pressing down to cancel jumps, which put D-Pad users to even more of a disadvantage, but this has been fixed.
+Certain strats made prior to this update might still reflect that.

 ![gif](https://github.com/Doublevil/scbspeedrun/blob/main/media/tech/Movement_JumpCancel.webp)